 The Lakes Reach Peak Colour in June

 Let’s be real, we’re all heading to Banff National Park to see the famous lakes (Lake Louise and Moraine Lake).
-So we want them to be at their best.
+So you want them to be at their best.

-Most lakes ice will melt by the end of May in Banff National Park, so you don’t have to worry about them being frozen over.
+The ice on the lakes will melt by the end of May in Banff, so you don’t have to worry about them being frozen over in June.

 And!
 June is also when the lakes reach their best colours!
 By the end of June, Moraine Lake will be a rich blue and Lake Louise will be a beautiful teal!
 Both will look unreal!